 NEC gain pattern for low frequency beacon

 Bear in mind there are many parameters, specifically ones involving ground modeling and efficiencies, that play havoc with the actual real gain of this antenna system.
 The pattern below shows about a 3 dBi gain, but don’t hold me to this as I used the MiniNEC ground with zero ohms to earth.
 The pattern shape is probably a good representation, however.

 There is, of course, a ground wave element to consider as well, but this doesn’t matter much for this system’s primary aviation use.
 It does matter for my use of this beacon in testing of SDRs, antennas and such from my home.
 This beacon is ideal for checking MF reception.
 I hope it stays on the air.

 A much better NEC analysis is possible with time.
 All I want to point out for now is the high voltage.

-Because I can, I made several spot measurements around the LF beacon along the gravel road at various distances from the radiation tower.
-I also generated the e-field profile from the NEC4 simulation for comparison using various ground conductivity and dielectric values from the 4nec2 choices.
-The graph below is for probe measurements and the simulation at 2.5 meters above ground level.
+Because I can, I made several spot measurements around the LF beacon along the gravel road at various distances from the radiating tower.
+I also generated E-field profiles from the NEC4 simulation for comparison using various ground conductivity and dielectric values from the 4nec2 choices.
+The graph below represents E-field values at 2.5 meters above ground level.